You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 The 2024 U.S. National Survey on the Mental Health of LGBTQ+ Young People found 90% of LGBTQ+ youth said their well-being was negatively impacted due to recent politics.
 In addition, nearly half (45%) of transgender and nonbinary youth reported that they or their family have considered moving to a different state due to anti-LGBTQ+ politics and laws.

 The Trevor Project’s researchers published a peer-reviewed study in the journal, Nature Human Behaviour that found anti-transgender state laws – such as those considered in these Supreme Court cases – directly caused significant increases in suicide attempts among transgender and nonbinary youth living in those states.
-The study examined the causal relationship between these laws and suicide risk over a five-year time period, usingy data collected from more than 61,000 transgender and nonbinary youth across the U.S. After controlling for other factors, study results concluded that anti-transgender state laws directly increased incidents of past-year suicide attempts among transgender and nonbinary youth by as much as 72%.
+The study examined the causal relationship between these laws and suicide risk over a five-year time period, using data collected from more than 61,000 transgender and nonbinary youth across the U.S. After controlling for other factors, study results concluded that anti-transgender state laws directly increased incidents of past-year suicide attempts among transgender and nonbinary youth by as much as 72%.

-What will happen next with West Virginia v.
+How did the Supreme Court rule in West Virginia v.
 B.P.J. and Little v.
 Hecox?

 For any LGBTQ+ young person navigating difficult news on these topics, or any others, please reach out to The Trevor Project’s trained crisis counselors for support, anytime, 24/7/365.
 Visit TheTrevorProject.org/Get-Help to connect with a counselor today.